Complexity of random smooth functions on the high-dimensional sphere

 \section{Introduction}

-This work deals with the complexity of smooth functions of many variables.
-The questions addressed in this paper can be phrased as: What does a random Morse function look like on a high-dimensional manifold?
+This work deals with the number of critical points of Gaussian smooth functions on the $N$ dimensional sphere.
+The questions addressed in this paper can be phrased as: What does a random Morse function look like on a high-dimensional sphere?
 How many critical values of given index, or below a given level?
 What can be said about the topology of its level sets?
-We study here general smooth Gaussian functions on the sphere in dimension N, when N is large.
 We investigate the number of critical points of given index in level sets below a given value, as well as the topology of the level sets through their mean Euler characteristic.
 Our main result is that these functions have an exponentially large number of critical points of given index, and that the Euler characteristic of the level sets have a very interesting oscillatory behavior.